 - 1000 feet of elevation

-Ryan Mountain is located right in the middle of the park and is closest to either the north or west entrance.
+Ryan Mountain is located right in the middle of the park and is closest to the west entrance.
 It is easy to find and has a parking lot that is located right on the main road.
-Unlike some of the smaller hikes it is clearly marked and has a bathroom at the base.
-We went on a weekday and the parking lot was about 50% full, I imagine on the weekend it is probably even more busy and parking may be more difficult.
-The trail itself is around 3 miles round trip but the elevation gain is a little over 1200.
-This means that the hike gains elevation pretty quickly.
-While it is not especially difficult you want to make sure you take your time if you are not used to this type of hiking.
+Unlike some of the smaller hikes, it is clearly marked and has a bathroom at the base.
+We went on a weekday, and the parking lot was about 50% full, I imagine on a weekend it is probably even busier and parking may be more difficult, but since they hike is short it does turn over relatively fast.

 The trail is around 3 miles round trip, but the elevation gain is a little over 1,200 feet.
 This means that the hike gains elevation pretty quickly.
 While it is not especially difficult, you want to make sure you take your time if you are not used to this type of hiking and do not do it in the heat of summer.

 From the trailhead, you will start out going past some large rocks that are popular for climbing.

 The trail continues to head up, on a combination of roughly hewn stone steps and standard dirt trail.